kuesterst/ThermalPigR/README.md

 ```
 **This following step is only nessecary if you want to use the manual body measurements of the piglets!!**

-Reproduce the "lw" dataset stored in the package.
-Dataset.
-Length and width measurement:
+Produce the "landw_15" dataset (Length and width measurement):
 ```
 Features_length_15<-get_bodypart_features(BP_coord_15,path_im=source,
 climate_info=myData_15,objectdistance=0.5,